-Despite the annoyances listed above, there is a lot to be said for experiencing the city as it awakes: the cool early morning air, the colourful vegetation, the whiffs of strong Dominican coffee wafting out of the houses, the friendly greeting from the lady walking her dogs, and the housewives picking up the morning papers waving a cheery hello in our direction.
+Despite the annoyances listed above, there is a lot to be said for experiencing the city as it awakes: the cool early morning air, the colorful vegetation, the whiffs of strong Dominican coffee wafting out of the houses, the friendly greeting from the lady walking her dogs, and the housewives picking up the morning papers waving a cheery hello in our direction.
 Just one of the many occasions when Santo Domingo manages to be both a small town and a big metropolis at the same time.

 It shouldn’t have been a surprise to find that walking to school is a minority pursuit in middle class Santo Domingo.
 The pavements are empty of pedestrians apart from the occasional power walker or a maid on her way to work.
 The roads, in contrast, are bumper to bumper with cars taking children to school.
 Everyone over the age of 30 is saying the same thing: when we were children we walked to school!
 What has the world come to when this has become an eccentric or even deviant activity?

 - 1½ lbs of sea bass fillet (or other tropical fish) cut into small pieces

 - 1 qrt of vegetable or fish stock

 - 1 cup of auyama (West Indian pumpkin), diced

 - 1 qt [1 lt] of water

 - 1½ teaspoon of salt (or more, to taste)